-Before you begin exercising, punching and kicking, focus on flexibility.
-Learning to stretch properly before working out will reduce injury and allow you to exert greater range of motion as you progress.
-Stretch your arms so that punching practice doesn't pull your rotator cuff or strain your elbow.
+- Always warm up for at least five minutes.
+This will reduce injury and allow you to exert greater range of motion as you progress.
+Warm up your arms so that punching doesn't pull your rotator cuff or strain your elbow.
 Stretch your legs so that learning kicks doesn't pull your hamstrings or strain your groin adductor muscles.
 Use twisting stretches for your core so that working out doesn't strain your lower back.
-Ongoing attention to being pliable can keep you healthy and help you have a lasting experience as a martial artist.
-Particular attention to legs is recommended.
-Warm ups should include at least three different lower body stretches held for a minimum of 25 seconds each.

-One of the main reasons people are attracted to martial arts is self-defense.
-The ability to outrun an attacker is second only to the physical endurance to fight off an assailant.
-Being in good shape is tantamount to learning to defend yourself.
-Adopt a daily workout regimen that targets your cardiovascular system and the three major muscle areas of legs, core and upper body.
-Jog on Monday, do pushups, squats and leg lifts on Tuesday.
+- Adopt a daily workout regimen that targets your cardiovascular system and the major muscle groups of the legs, core and upper body.
+For example, jog on Monday, do push-ups, squats and leg lifts on Tuesday.
 Jump rope on Wednesday and lift weights on Thursday.
-Rotate between cardiovascular and muscle training from day to day and vary the specific exercises from one session to the next.
+Rotate between cardiovascular and strength training from day to day and vary the specific exercises from one session to the next.